More about Jost Bürgi (1552-1632)

 The logarithmic publication was also carried away in the turmoil of the Thirty Years' War.

-to calculate, Buergi does not understand Latin, and yet revolutionizes this European
+does not like to calculate, Buergi does not understand Latin, and yet revolutionizes this European

 triumvirate of a German mathematician, a Danish Astronomen and a Swiss clock maker in the